All Episodes

 Here was their chance to win the Senate.

-Well, here was their chance to hold a state house, and they didn't care.
+Well, here was their chance to hold a state house and they didn't care.

 Here was their chance to hold the state of Virginia.

-They were willing to support every moderate in the world and every every liberal Republican in the world in order to keep or win the Senate and get their precious chairmanships, but they didn't care about keeping a state house in Virginia.
+They were willing to support every moderate in the world and every liberal Republican in the world in order to keep or win the Senate and get their precious chairmanships, but they didn't care about keeping a state house in Virginia.

-Power of the people.
+Power the people.

-There are no moral victories, don't misunderstand.
+There are no moral victories.

 That's not what I'm doing here.

-But it could have been one.
+But it could have been won.

 That's the really frustrating thing.

-Could have been won.
+Could have been one.

 Now they're just going, they're going ape.

-They're so happy they can't see straight that Chris Christie is now the front runner for the Republican nomination.
+They're so happy they can't see straight that Chris Christie is now the frontrunner for the Republican nomination.

 Democrats are excited about that.

-The media is excited about that, the Republicans are excited about that.
+The media is excited about that.

 You go ahead and connect the dots.

-I want to play for you some audio sound bites to illustrate, too, that the not it's not across the board that the media thinks Virginia was a great thing for the Democrats last night.
+I want to play for you some audio sound bites to illustrate, too, that it's not across the board that the media thinks Virginia was a great thing for the Democrats last night.

-Let's start the today show today with Chuck Todd and his report about yesterday's election results.
+Let's start the Today Show today with Chuck Todd and his report about yesterday's election results.

-And basically what he says here is that they're mixed results, and the Democrats, in truth, behind closed doors are in a little bit of a panic.
+And basically what he says here is that they're mixed results and the Democrats, in truth, behind closed doors, are in a little bit of a panic.

 The first test of the political climate is decidedly mixed this morning in this day after with the dust settle.

-Republicans are crowing about the big Chris Christie landslide in New Jersey as he prepares to become the national front runner for the 2016 presidential race.
+Republicans are crowing about the big Chris Christie landslide in New Jersey as he prepares to become the national frontrunner for the 2016 presidential race.

 See, there is one of my favorite phrases, the dirty little secret.